concur/developer.concur.com/api-reference/callouts/event-notification.markdown

 4. The application connector returns the HTTP 200 status code, and the notification is removed from the queue.
 5. The developer uses the Report information to make the [Get Expense Report Details][2] request.
 6. The developer uses the additional information to validate some expense report information.
-7. The developer then uses the [Post Expense Report Workflow Action][3] function to approve the report.
+7. The developer then uses the [Post Expense Report Exceptions][3] function to approve the report.

 This is one use case for the Event Notification callout, however it can be used for a wide variety of requirements.

-## Concur Connect Callout Details
-Information on how to download, install, and configure the application connector is included in [**Callouts and Application Connectors][1][4]**.

 ## Product Restrictions
 Concur products are highly configurable, and not all clients will have access to all features.